tickBit/Amiga-Battleship/README.md

 # Battleship game for AmigaOS 3

 Classic battle ship game with simple AI for AmigaOS 3.x.
 This is fixed version.
-I hope this works.
+There are still bugs, but the game should start and be playable.

 To position a ship, first click once on a ship, then simply move mouse to the grid and when a position to place a ship is found, click there.